About Arthritis and Other Rheumatic Diseases

 center learn to cope with daily activities

-Recommends changes in layout and design of the home or school to give children and
+Advises changes in layout and design of the home or school to give children and adults

-adults with injuries or disabilities more access and mobility
+with injuries or disabilities more access and safer mobility

 Home care agencies

-A podiatrist is a doctor with special training to treat foot problems.
-He or she can prescribe
+A podiatrist is a doctor with special training to treat foot and ankle problems.
+They

-Nurses with special training in rheumatic diseases may help your doctor in giving
+Nurses with special training in rheumatic diseases may help your doctor in assessing

 Who is affected by arthritis and other rheumatic diseases?

-Arthritis and rheumatic diseases can affect anyone, at any age, or of any race.
-But
+Arthritis and rheumatic diseases can affect anyone at any age or any race.
+But some

 Osteoarthritis is more common in older adults.